oxygene76/medasdigital.app.web/README.md

 This should produce `prod` folder with static assets.

-Currently, Rebus frontend app is SPA with entry point: `prod/index.html`
+Currently, Medas Digital frontend app is SPA with entry point: `prod/index.html`

 ## Development